-Cause of Hudson River mid-air collision investigated by National Transportation Safety Board
+Cause of Hudson River mid-air collision investigated

 A tour helicopter and small plane collided on August 8, 2009, killing a Pennsylvania family of three, the helicopter pilot and five Italian tourists.
 Following a lengthy investigation, a federal safety panel is now meeting to determine the cause of the accident.